2025 Storm Events in Hialeah

 The process begins with submitting the Uniform Roofing Permit Application, which includes multiple HVHZ-specific sections.
 Section A and B cover general project information and roof plans, while Section C addresses membrane systems and Section D covers specific materials like shingles, tile, or metal.
 You must provide Miami-Dade NOA (Notice of Acceptance) or Florida Product Approval documentation for every roofing component, from shingles and underlayment to fasteners and sealants.

-Additional required forms include the Owner's Notification for Roofing Considerations and Hurricane Mitigation Retrofit forms for single-family homes.
-E-permitting is available for qualified contractors, streamlining the process significantly.
 Typical processing time runs 1-3 weeks for residential projects, though emergency repairs can be expedited.
-Remember that if more than 25% of your roof is replaced within 12 months, the entire roof must meet current code, potentially triggering additional requirements for secondary water barriers and roof-to-wall connections.
+Remember that if more than 25% of your roof is replaced within 12 months, the entire roof must meet current code requirements, potentially triggering additional documentation for secondary water barriers and roof-to-wall connections.
+Working with experienced contractors familiar with the Miami-Dade permit system can significantly streamline this process.

 Choosing a roofing contractor in Hialeah